-Estate planning is a financial process that can protect you and your family and is a very important ent of your overall financial pla is the perfect time to put your estate planning house to get to their favorite charities or causes unless some advance arrangements are made. you pass away, your affairs will be settled by default through a complex legal system called "probate."
-The handling of your financial affairs can turn into a costly and frustrating ordeal for your family and heirs.
-Your assets may not pass to

-If you don't have an up-to-date estate plan and you happen to get hurt or sick and cannot man your financial affairs, the courts will have to appoint someone to manage them for you.
+Estate planning is a financial process that can protect you and your family and is a very important component of your overall financial planning.
+Now is the perfect time to put your estate planning house If you don't have an up-to-date estate plan and you happen to get hurt or sick and cannot manage your financial affairs, the courts will have to nt someone to manage them for you arrangements are made.